How Solar Works

 Module Performance Measurements

 However, neither of these methods is designed to indicate the performance of a solar module under realistic operating conditions.
-Another technique, the AMPM Standard, involves considering the whole day rather than "peak" sunshine hours.
-This standard, which is intended to address the practical user’s needs, is based on the description of a standard solar global-average day (or a practical global average) in terms of light levels, ambient temperature, and air mass.
+Another technique, the AMPM Standard, involves considering the whole day rather than “peak” sunshine hours.
+This standard, intended to address the practical user’s needs, is based on the description of a standard solar global-average day (or a practical global average) in terms of light levels, ambient temperature, and air mass.

 Solar arrays are designed to provide specified amounts of electricity under certain conditions.
 The following factors are usually considered when determining array performance: characterization of solar cell electrical performance, determination of degradation factors related to array design and assembly, conversion of environmental considerations into solar cell operating temperatures, and calculation of array power output capability.